— Ken Burns

 A New Home

 The new center - set to open in early 2023 - will be built just north of Gettysburg.
-The 29,000-square-foot complex will house an immersive museum experience - Beyond the Battle - that will explore centuries of American history through the eyes and ears of ordinary men, women, and children from the Gettysburg area.
+The 29,000-square-foot complex will house an immersive museum experience that will explore centuries of American history through the eyes and ears of ordinary men, women, and children from the Gettysburg area.

 In addition, the center will feature frequent history programs, a stunning event venue and education center, and a spacious library and archives where visitors can access our holdings and research a variety of topics ranging from genealogy to Gettysburg, Adams County, and Civil War history.